billbill100/ESP32-Wroom-Factory-Flash/README.md

 Works for me on NodeMcu-32.
 So should work fine for the 30-pin ESP32 dev modules, Devkit1 etc.

-Tube linked below gives details of how to re-flash the ESP32 using the on-line flash tool, (or you can download the desktop flash tool, found in this repository).
+Tube linked below gives details of how to re-flash the ESP32 using the on-line flash tool,

+Or you can use the PC based flash download tool and my PDF guide how to use the PC based program & flash the firmware, both found in this repository.

-# However the links in the tube video are for the WRONG factory files, please use the ones here.
+# NOTE: - the links in the tube video are for the WRONG factory firmware, please use the Factory Flash files found in this repository.

 There are two files, I cannot remember which one I used, so try them both, one will work!